profezzorn/ProffieOSDocs/howto/editing-presets.ini-by-hand.md

 ---
 title: How to edit presets.ini by hand
 ---
-Ok folks, so here is how you can use the ini files stored on the SD card to update your installed fonts and blade presets.
+Ok folks, so here is how you can use the .ini files stored on the SD card to update your installed fonts and blade presets manually.

 IMPORTANT: to use presets.ini, you have to flash the saber with the #define SAVE_PRESET in your config file, so the saber writes the preset information to the SD card.
 This define is blanketed under SAVE_STATE. ( See [The CONFIG_TOP Section](/config/the-config_top-section.html) )

+*Note** As of ProffieOS 7, files are saved differently and need to be "unlocked" before editing as below.
+There's an easy app that do this for you here: https://github.com/NoSloppy/Unlock_Savefiles

+See here for more info on the new save format.
+[Save File Format](/explainers/save-file-format.html)

-First, open your presets.ini on the SD card using a text editor like Notepad ++ on PC or Textedit on Mac.
+Once the .ini is unlocked and editable, find the presets.ini on the SD card and edit it using a text editor like Sublime Text, or Notepad ++ on PC or Textedit on Mac.
 It has a very basic structure:

 First line is the 'installed date,' which is when the saber was last programmed Then we have blocks of statements that look like this: